Zankoku-Okuno/blag/site/epigrams.md

 >
 > --- Me

-[^compositionality]: Principle of compositionality is that the meaning of a complex expression is determined by the meanings of its constituent expressions.
+[^compositionality]: Principle of compositionality is that the meaning of a complex expression is determined by the meanings of its constituent subexpressions.
 The compatibility closure is fundamentally motivated by this principle.

 Composition is combining things in a way that allows you to further combine them.